lap309/Machine-Learning/4. Model Creation/All Model Tools & Methods/readme.md

 __Ridge Regression__

 ## Cross Validation
-splits up the data to create several subgroups that helps generalize the data and hyperparameter tuning
+splits up the data to create several subgroups that helps generalize the data and hyperparameter tuning<br>
+Built off of K-folds <br> <br>

 ## Pipelines